torieketcham/marinebon.github.io/pages/jekyll.md

 permalink: /pages/jekyll/
 ---
 ## Jekyll Development Setup ##
-Brief instructions describing the Jekyll 'ioos_jekyll_theme' theme setup for local development.
+Brief instructions describing the Jekyll 'mbon_jekyll_theme' theme setup for local development.
 Following these instructions, including the Jekyll dependency installation will provide you a full development environment and the template code used to run this site.